How to Make a Simple Herbal Balms for Beginners

 I like to make infused oils using the solar method.

-Fill the jar until it is about 1/2 inch from the top.
+Fill the jar until it is about 1/2 inch from the top of the jar.

 When you are ready to make a balm, strain off as much oil as you need for the recipe.